MISSION AND OUTREACH

 There are many opportunities to get involved in mission work and outreach programs at Saint Mary’s.
 Please contact Father Jay Smith or Sister Deborah Francis, C.S.J.B., for more information or if you would like to donate time or money to our outreach efforts.

 Saint Mary’s partners with the food pantry run by Saint Clement’s Episcopal Church (on 46th Street between 9th and 10th Avenues).
 If you would like to support this outreach effort, you are invited to bring non-perishable food items on Sundays and place them in the basket at the back of the church or on the table in Saint Joseph’s Hall.
 The food is then delivered to Saint Clement’s Food Pantry.
+You may also make cash donations.
 Thank you to all those who have given so generously and so consistently to this very important outreach effort.

 Saint Mary’s Gift Shop